MEDICATION ABORTION (THE ABORTION PILL)

 Medical abortion requires

-a pregnancy test and a vaginal ultrasound.
+our clinic for a vaginal ultrasound.
 The follow-up visit usually

 takes about one hour, and is FREE.

 option is to complete a series of blood tests to make sure that the

 pregnancy has successfully passed.
 This option costs money as it

 requires a test at a lab outside of Red River Women's Clinic.
 If you